Content Marketing 101: Everything You Need to Know to Get Started with a Content Marketing Campaign

 Okay, so here we have the principle of compounding interest as it applies to content marketing.
 In my opinion, this is what really separates content marketing from the pack in terms of different marketing strategies.

-Now, in the financial world, you have this principle of “compound interest,” where you earn interest on an investment, let’s say, at a consistent rate, but every time you earn interest, you’re actually earning interest both on your principal investment and the other interest you’ve already earned.
-This creates an exponential growth curve, rather than a linear one, which results in tremendously better long-term benefits.
+Now, in the financial world, you have this principle of "compound interest," where you earn interest on an investment, let's say, at a consistent rate, but every time you earn interest, you're actually earning interest both on your principal investment and the other interest you've already earned.
+This creates an exponential growth curve rather than a linear one, which results in tremendously better long-term benefits.

-Collectively, these factors make it so content marketing pays off in a non-linear growth pattern, which means its long-term returns are just amazing.Your sense of scale and ballooning authority are valuable at the later stages of growth, but when you first start out, you’re going to feel like you’re on an island.
-You’re going to have very few (if any) readers and a very (very) small audience.
-There’s no getting around this.
-Content marketing is the best strategy for long-term payoffs, but in the short-term, it’s unlikely to give you instant results.
-You’ve got to be committed and patient for this to work.As you continue your campaign, and your content catches the interest of readers through paid or organic channels, you’ll grow your audience steadily.
-Think of it as building roads and bridges to the island you started on.
+You're going to have very few (if any) readers and a very (very) small audience.
+There's no getting around this.
+Content marketing is the best strategy for long-term payoffs, but in the short term, it's unlikely to give you instant results.
+You've got to be committed and patient for this to work.

 How to Build a Content Marketing Strategy

-Alright, now let’s take a look at how you can actually build a strategy like this.
-I’m going to be breaking this down into a few main sections, but the two most prominent are ‘on-site’ and ‘off-site’ content.So your on-site content is everything that you have on your website itself.
-Now, there are a few main considerations you’ll have for the type of content you’ll want to provide here:
+Alright, now let's take a look at how you can actually build a strategy like this.
+I'm going to be breaking this down into a few main sections, but the two most prominent are 'on-site' and 'off-site' content.

 Original Content

 You want to make sure that nobody else has done this before.
-If you publish something that someone else has already covered, people aren’t going to have any reason to read it.
+If you publish something that someone else has already covered, people aren't going to have any reason to read it.
 So, how can you make it original?
-That’s up to you.
-Do some original research, come up with a unique idea, experiment with something new—just make it stand out by making it different.
+That's up to you.
+Do some original research, come up with a unique idea, and experiment with something new—just make it stand out by making it different.

 Practical Content

 I could write about how much I love ice cream, but nobody needs to know that.
-However, people do need to know about content marketing and how to start up their own content campaigns.
-On some level, your content should be practical for your audience—give them advice, tools, or information that’s useful to them.
+However, people do need to know about content marketing efforts and how to start up their own content campaigns.
+On some level, your content should be practical for your audience—give them advice, tools, or information that's useful to them.

 Detailed & In-depth Content